Camble/LiveryLink/README.md

 ## 0.27.24

-- Fixed a bug where liveries have been deleted from disk
+- Fixed: "Collection was modified" exception if the user deletes a livery from disk while Livery Link is running
 - Fixed: Imported liveries not being shared

 ## 0.27.23